-This semester program offers students an excellent opportunity to gain an up-close look at the developing world and hands-on experience with development issues.
+This semester program offers students an excellent opportunity to gain an up-close look at the developing world and hands-on experience with justice and development issues.
 STHO 212 fulfills the Community Development requirement of the IDS major, and the other two development classes, STHO 210 and 211, count as IDS electives.

 Honduras (Spanish studies)

 Though this semester is focused primarily on language rather than development, it still offers an excellent experience for students who desire to increase their Spanish fluency while gaining a close look at a developing country.
 SPHO 205 counts as the Introduction to Development and substitutes for IDS 201.
 Courses in Latin American literature and culture are generally counted as IDS electives.